Generators

 Commonly used generators such as oscillators, phasor (i.e. positive sawtooth) and others.
 This list will grow a bit over time.

-A "sinosc" is a sinusoidal oscillator whose frequency and amplitude can be varied ("modulated") over time.
-The f argument is expected to be a frequency in Hz units. m determines the amplitude and f the frequency in Hz.
+A "oscil" is a sinusoidal oscillator whose frequency and amplitude can be varied ("modulated") over time.
+The f argument is expected to be a frequency in Hz units. m determines the amplitude and p the phase in unit range.
 The phase named argument is a number in the range [0.0,1.0] determining the starting phase within the cycle.
+It is added to the overall phase evolution as a constant so that oscil can be used for a sine wave with 0.0 as the phase and as a cosine wave with 0.5 as the phase.
+This lets us do both FM and PM using the same unit.

 Design

 An earlier approach was to have the second argument be a phasor.
-However, the phasor argument always ended up being passed as phasor(freq) and so it made sense to fold the frequency into sinosc as the main control.
-This made for a simpler use of sinosc, though a tad less general.
-So essentially sinosc(m, f) is equivalent to sinosc_v1(m, phasor(f)) where sinosc_v1 was the previous version.
+However, the phasor argument always ended up being passed as phasor(freq) and so it made sense to fold the frequency into oscil as the main control.
+This made for a simpler use of oscil, though a tad less general.
+So essentially oscil(m, f) is equivalent to oscil_v1(m, phasor(f)) where oscil_v1 was the previous version.

 source